quadra-game/quadra/README.md

 A common problem on Mac OS X is that the libpng library is not available.
-This is relatively easy to work around, by downloading the libpng sources (available at http://www.libpng.org/pub/png/libpng.html), compiling them (no need to install it on your system!) and then adding a "CPPFLAGS=-I/path/to/libpng LDFLAGS=-LCPPFLAGS=-I/path/to/libpng/.libs" to the "configure" command line.
+This is relatively easy to work around, by downloading the libpng sources (available at http://www.libpng.org/pub/png/libpng.html), compiling them (no need to install it on your system!) and then adding a ```CPPFLAGS=-I/path/to/libpng LDFLAGS=-LCPPFLAGS=-I/path/to/libpng/.libs``` to the ```configure``` command line.
 It's possible that the LIBS variable will have to be adjusted in the Makefile, depending on the libpng version.

 Any questions?
 --------------